Distracted driver causes two-vehicle crash in Osceola County; two hospitalized

 TUSTIN — Police say distracted driving led to a two-vehicle crash Thursday afternoon in Osceola County.

-The crash occurred shortly before 3 p.m. on Mackinaw Trail near the intersection with 22 Mile Road; initial calls indicated a vehicle was flipped over in the ditch, with two people pinned.
+The crash occurred shortly before 3 p.m. on Mackinaw Trail near the intersection with 22 Mile Road; initial calls indicated a vehicle was flipped over in the ditch, with two people pinned inside.

 Osceola County Sheriff’s Office Detective Sgt.
 John Keathley said the crash occurred when a northbound vehicle swerved into the lane of a southbound vehicle, causing a collision.